lackstein/omniauth-discourse/README.md

 On your Discourse forum, go into the Admin Settings, check "enable sso provider" and generate a strong secret for "sso secret".

+In your Rails app:

+Add the following line to your Gemfile:

+    gem 'omniauth-discourse'

-In your Rails app, add the following line to your OmniAuth initializer:
+Then add the following line to your OmniAuth initializer:

 	  provider :discourse,
 	    sso_url: "https://forum.example.com/session/sso_provider",